TYPO3/testing-framework/README.md

 * Branch main is used by core v12, currently not tagged and used as dev-main in core for the time being.
 * Branch 7 is used by core v11 and tagged as 7.x.x.
-Extensions can use this to run tests with core v11 and v12.
+Extensions can use this to run tests with core v11 and prepare for v12 compatibility.
 Supports PHP 7.4 to 8.1.
 * Branch 6 is used by core v10 and tagged as 6.x.x.
 Extensions can use this to run tests with core v10 and v11.
 Supports PHP 7.2 to 8.1
 * Branch 4 is for core v9 and tagged as 4.x.y